 In a perfect world, you’d have an experienced developer tackle the entire project.
 If that’s not feasible, having one conduct a review before you take your site live is the next best thing.

 Website speed and conversion rates are very closely related.
 If your site is just a couple hundred milliseconds faster, conversion rates can go up a few points.
-With WooCommerce and WordPress, speed can be a challenge.

 Aside from hiring an experienced developer to help you make your WooCommerce site as fast as possible, there are a few things you can do: